Content marketing is among the best digital marketing techniques with some of the highest ROIs in the industry.

 Most of our clients reach out to us through our website or are redirected to our website from online videos, guest post articles, podcasts or other media mentions.
 Our website is positioned very well in the search engines results under the terms that are relative to us.
 And the golden key – producing relative and helpful content.

 Here are 5 key benefits of inbound marketing that work great for us at DevriX:

 People are happy to do inbound.
 Cold calling is very stressful.
 Picking up the phone and calling a complete stranger in the middle of the workday often makes you deal with rejection and even rude attitudes at times.
 The targets are depressingly low to start with.
-In fact, cold calling can be so hard, FOX news named it to be among the top 11 most stressful jobs along with being a doctor or a firefighter.
+In fact, cold calling can be so hard, it was named to be among the top 11 most stressful jobs along with being a doctor or a firefighter.

 Meanwhile, inbound makes the sales and marketing teams work together.
 It eliminates the miscommunication between the departments and makes the workplace happier.
 Sales calls are completely different with a warm lead and the actual possibility of landing every call with a deal results in highly motivated salespeople.

 Creating the right content brings customers to you.
 All clients have questions and quite often do their research before reaching out.
 Educating them on the benefits of working with you and giving value for their time spent on your website is a great start.
 When clients reach out to you first and sign a deal, they want to be certain it was the right choice.
 This makes potential partnerships trustworthy and lasting.

 Inbound marketing is a multi-channel venture.
 Some of the inbound ROI basics are keeping track of the right indicators such as lead generation, customer lifetime value, traffic, and sales revenue.
 The return on investment of inbound marketing is actually visible and makes financial reports easy and comprehensive.